New treatment for lung conditions

 Pioneering a new bronchial procedure

-In 2019, MQ Health's interventional pulmonology specialists performed the first clinical bronchial thermal vapour ablation procedure for COPD in Australia.
+In 2019, Macquarie University Health’s interventional pulmonology specialists performed the first clinical bronchial thermal vapour ablation procedure for COPD in Australia.

 Professor Alvin Ing, wearing a suit and smiling.